Minimal degree rational open up mappings and related questions: Introduction

-Note that such type of results, among others, can be applied in order to prove asymptotically sharp Bernstein- and Markov-type inequalities on several Jordan arcs.
-In \cite{KalmykovNagy2015} and \cite{KalmykovNagyTotik2017} it was shown how it works in the case of one arc.
-Though Proposition 5 in \cite{KalmykovNagy2015} is correct and follows from Theorem \ref{thm:openup} here, the argument there contains a flaw.
-The proof of Theorem \ref{thm:openup} here uses very different approach.
+Such results can be applied, among others, to prove asymptotically sharp Bernstein- and Markov-type inequalities on several Jordan arcs.
+In~\cite{KalmykovNagy2015} and~\cite{KalmykovNagyTotik2017} it was shown how it works in the case of one arc.

-A closer inspection of the mapping properties of holomorphic functions, how they behave near critical values, and how smoothness is preserved reveals that the following problem is a sort of reformulation of the original one.
+For a rational function $F$ in Theorem~\ref{thm:openup}, the endpoints of the arcs are critical values (see Proposition~\ref{prop:endpts_are_critvals} below).
+This observation leads to the problem of finding rational functions of minimal degree with prescribed critical values.
+As for terminology, the \emph{critical points} are the points in the set $\{ z \in \bC : F'(z) = 0 \}$, and the \emph{critical values} are the elements of $\{ F(z) : z \in \bC \text{ with } F'(z) = 0 \}$.